Amir Sends Congratulations To President Of Germany

 Date

-Doha, Qatar: The Amir HH sheikh Tamim bin Hamad Al Thani sent on Thursday a cable of congratulations to President of the federal Republic of Germany HE Frank-Walter Steinmeier on the occasion of the German Unity Day.
+(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani sent on Thursday a cable of congratulations to President of the federal Republic of Germany Frank-Walter Steinmeier on the occasion of the German Unity Day.

 Legal Disclaimer: